AlphaDK/Feh/README.md

 # Active
 -Quick info for Skills, Weapons, and Units\*!
 Type {{Quickened Pulse}} to get information on Quickened Pulse

 \*Not all units supported yet but I'm getting there.
-Also planned: Listing units each skill is available from + inheritance restrictions
+Also planned: Listing units each skill is available from + inheritance restrictions.
+Weapon Refinery info is slowly being rolled out

 -!fehhelp: Basic help and information.
 (Planned: accept commands as arguments for specialised help)